foo-dogsquared/freebies-hunt-api/src/list.md

 - [Wikipedia](https://www.wikipedia.org/) | If you want to learn random things.

 ## Communities
+### A group of people with common interest over a particular subject or a field. | community | #fed99b
 - [CodeNewbie](https://www.codenewbie.org/)
 - [Coding Blocks](https://www.codingblocks.net/) | They also have a podcast.
 - [Dev.to](https://dev.to/) | **(recommend it a lot, also be sure to give me a [visit](http://dev.to/foodogsquared) as well)** Beginner-friendly.